Ultraviolet: Polymers

 Certain inks, coatings, and adhesives are formulated with photoinitiators and resins.
 When exposed to UV light, polymerization occurs, and so the adhesives harden or cure, usually within a few seconds.
-Applications include glass and plastic bonding, optical fiber coatings, the coating of flooring, UV coating and paper finishes in offset printing, dental fillings, and decorative fingernail "gels".
+Applications include glass and plastic bonding, optical fiber coatings, the coating of flooring, UV coating and paper finishes in offset printing, dental fillings, hydrophobic light-activated adhesive, and decorative fingernail "gels".

 UV sources for UV curing applications include UV lamps, UV LEDs, and excimer flash lamps.
 Fast processes such as flexo or offset printing require high-intensity light focused via reflectors onto a moving substrate and medium so high-pressure Hg (mercury) or Fe (iron, doped)-based bulbs are used, energized with electric arcs or microwaves.
 Lower-power fluorescent lamps and LEDs can be used for static applications.
 Small high-pressure lamps can have light focused and transmitted to the work area via liquid-filled or fiber-optic light guides.

 The impact of UV on polymers is used for modification of the (roughness and hydrophobicity) of polymer surfaces.
 For example, a poly(methyl methacrylate) surface can be smoothed by vacuum ultraviolet.

 UV radiation is useful in preparing low-surface-energy polymers for adhesives.
 Polymers exposed to UV will oxidize, thus raising the surface energy of the polymer.
 Once the surface energy of the polymer has been raised, the bond between the adhesive and the polymer is stronger.